ambuda-org/vidyut/bindings-python/vidyut/docs/source/prakriya.rst

 2. We pass various arguments to :class:`Vyakarana` to define our derivation.

-3. We receive a list of :class:`Prakriya` objects, which contains our final results and the rules that produced them.
+3. We receive a list of :class:`Prakriya` objects.
+Each :class:`Prakriya` contains a final result and the rules that produced it.

 To illustrate, let's derive the simple verb ``Bavati``: